roflmao/mac2mqtt/README.md

 # mac2mqtt

-`mac2mqtt` is a program that allows viewing and controlling some aspects of computers running macOS via MQTT.
+Control and monitor your macOS computer via MQTT.
+Integrates seamlessly with Home Assistant and other home automation systems.

+## Features

+### Status Monitoring

-It publishes to MQTT:
+The following information is published to MQTT:

- * current volume
+* Current volume level (0-100)
- * volume mute state
+* Volume mute state (true/false)
- * battery charge percent
+* Battery charge percentage
- * if macOS is connected to MQTT
+* Connection status (alive/offline)

+### Remote Control

-You can send commands to MQTT to:
+Send commands via MQTT to:

- * change volume
+* Set volume level
- * mute/unmute
+* Mute/unmute audio
- * put computer to sleep
+* Put computer to sleep
- * shutdown computer
+* Shut down computer
- * turn off display
+* Turn off display

+## Requirements

+* macOS (any version with `osascript` and `pmset` support)
+* MQTT broker (e.g., Mosquitto)
+* Go 1.22+ (only if building from source)

 ## Overview

-To control macOS via MQTT using this project you need several elements:

- * File `mac2mqtt` with compiled program (also known as 'binary' or 'executable')
- * File with configuration `mac2mqtt.yaml`.
-You need to write this file yourself, but you can use file `mac2mqtt.yaml` stored in this repository as a starting point
- * A system that automatically launches mac2mqtt after macOS restarts.
-You can run `mac2mqtt` manually without such system, but in such case you need to start `mac2mqtt` every time after restarting macOS.
-Manually running mac2mqtt is a good starting point when setting up the project.
+To use mac2mqtt, you need:

+* **mac2mqtt binary** - The compiled executable
+* **Configuration file** - `mac2mqtt.yaml` with your MQTT broker settings
- * MQTT server (it is often called MQTT Broker)
+* **MQTT broker** - A running MQTT server (local or remote)
- * Some system what will read data from MQTT and send command to MQTT.
-Originally this project was created to make it possible to control macOS computer via [Home Assistant](https://www.home-assistant.io/), but any software that work with MQTT can be used with `mac2mqtt`.
+* **Optional: Automation system** - Home Assistant, Node-RED, or any MQTT-compatible platform

+Originally created for [Home Assistant](https://www.home-assistant.io/) integration, mac2mqtt works with any MQTT-compatible automation system.

+### Recommended Directory Structure

-It is recommended to put executable file and configuration file in your home directory in the subdirectory `mac2mqtt`:
+Place the executable and configuration file in your home directory:

 ```
 /Users/USERNAME/mac2mqtt/